 - Representing members in workplace and industry-wide negotiations with employers and employer organisations;

-- Representing members before the Australian Industrial Relations Commission, state industrial tribunals and other courts and tribunals on matters relevant to industrial and workplace issues;
+- Representing members before the Fair Work Commission, state industrial tribunals and other courts and tribunals on matters relevant to industrial and workplace issues;

 - Providing information to members about their employment and related rights and obligations;

 - Lobbying State and Federal governments and other relevant bodies about matters of concern to members and their families in relation to employment and living standards;

 - Publicising to members and to the community issues of concern to members and proposals to address these concerns;

 - Conducting research and other activities in order to enable the Union to effectively carry out these functions;

 - Providing members and their families with access to a range of goods and services on favourable terms.